gcalderone/DMFit.jl/README.md

 ## Profile a component
-The `ModelFit` framework provides an effective way to check a component performance by means of the `test_component` function.
+The `DMFit` framework provides an effective way to check a component performance by means of the `test_component` function.

 For instance, you may wonder if the `FuncWrap` component used in the previous example as a wrapper to the `f` function introduces any performance penalty.
 With `test_component` you may simply compare the wrapper performance with that of a simple loop, i.e.:
 ```julia